Application Process: Overview

 Any one of the following will satisfy the letters of recommendation requirement:

-• Committee letter (required if your college/university has an officially designated committee or advisor).
-Authored by a pre-health committee or advisor and intended to represent your institution's evaluation of you.
+• Committee letter (required if your college/university has an officially designated committee or adviser).
+Authored by a pre-health committee or adviser and intended to represent your institution's evaluation of you.
 A committee letter may or may not include additional letters written in support of your application.

 • Letter packet: A packet or set of letters assembled and distributed by your institution, often by the institution's career center.

-• Faculty letters (required if the college/university you attended does not have a committee or advisor).
+• Faculty letters (required if the college/university you attended does not have a committee or adviser).
 These must include:

 Note: If you have a graduate degree or significant full-time work experience of a year or more, you are also required to send a letter from the individual who supervised your work.
 If you held more than one position of at least one year, include a letter from each direct supervisor.